Best Yoga Poses for Your Gut to Transform Your Health - Dr. Axe

 Ad

 Many yoga postures focus on the abdominal area, the area today associated with the enteric nervous system.
-Gut-focused yoga stimulates the GI tract nerve cells to interact with the brain through the vagus nerve.
+Gut-focused yoga stimulates the gastrointestinal tract nerve cells to interact with the brain through the vagus nerve.

-Yoga (along with aerobic exercise) helps improve parasympathetic tone by getting the vagus nerve back on track.
 Aligning your yoga practice with movement and your breath helps facilitate a healthier diaphragmatic breathing pattern.
 This allows the vagus nerve to interact with the brain in a way that produces less tension and agitation, while improving digestion and sleep.

-The Best Yoga Poses for Your Gut
+Best Yoga Poses for Your Gut

 Modern-day stressors often send the sympathetic nervous system into overdrive, unleashing stress hormones that send us into “fight or flight” mode.
 This slows down digestion and can lead to all sorts of digestive distress, including bloating, constipation or diarrhea.